Timka654/BinarySerializer_v5/README.md

 must used for propertyes set scheme, on propertyes which included in scheme name

-**BinarySchemeAttribute** can set one time for property, and sets serialize type, and optional size propertyes for types how need this
+**BinarySchemeAttribute** can set many time for property, and sets serialize type, and optional size propertyes for types how need this

 ### BinaryPreCompileAttribute